josephwan21/MAD25_T01_CA_JosephWan/README.md

 - Jetpack Compose requires careful handling of side effects (LaunchedEffect) to avoid unintended recompositions.
 - Room databases must be versioned consistently; schema changes require explicit handling.
 - Separating UI state from game logic improves predictability.
+- LLMs are most effective when used as a helping tool to support understanding rather than replace problem-solving, which led to effective refinements in snippets of code in application development.